Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 conda activate diffexshiny
 ```

 The Shiny app relies, on a couple environment variables.
-To get started, make a cope of the [.Renviron.dev](/shiny/.Renvrion.dev) and fill in the values.
+To get started, make a copy of the [.Renviron.dev](/shiny/.Renvrion.dev) and fill in the values.
 If you don't have access to the correct values, ping the software team.

 ```
 cd shiny/ && cp .Renviron.dev .Renviron